 Read what others who have read it have to say: Click Here.

-Check out the pages of this website; don’t forget to check the “Links” page and sample its offerings, including TV appearances on the book: Click Here; then Here.
-Also, on the “Vignettes of Actual Assists” page, scan the accounts of some actual assists I have made.
+Check out the other pages of this website; don’t forget to check the “Links” page and sample its offerings, including radio and TV appearances.
+Also, on the “Links” page, scan the accounts of some actual assists I have made.
 Leave a comment on the blog page.
-Then do yourself, and your friends and loved ones who drive, a huge favor: Click Here, Here, Here, or Here, or go to a favorite bookstore.
+Then do yourself, and your friends and loved ones who drive, a huge favor: Click Here, Here, or Here.

 “Knowledge is Strength”… Don’t be a victim; make your own good luck!